 - Provide an environment where regulatory authorities and policy makers may present to the scientific and medical communities their prospective course of action.

-The scientific programme of the conference aiming to address THR in a 360° approach, will include the following specific topics:
+The programme will include the following specific topics:

 Toxicology and aerosol chemistry || Biomarkers’ evaluation in animal or human studies || Preclinical evaluation || Epidemiology & Social Issues || Clinical Assessment and Harm Reduction || Public Health || Legal & Regulatory issues || Bioethics || Innovation & Novel Products || Smoking cessation || Educational issues in adolescence.